FryggFR/FryggFR/README.md

 ## Hi there 👋

 ### :man_beard: About me !
-- 🔭 I’m currently working on: Computing, I do several things, from small pentest to XDR-SIEM administration.
+- 🔭 I’m currently working on: I work in cybersecurity for a small company, I do several things, from small pentest to XDR-SIEM administration.
 - 🌱 I’m currently learning: I'm an eternal student.
 But actually, i trying to improve my english and python.
 - 💬 Ask me about: Cybersecurity and new technologies !
 - 📫 How to reach me: On TryHackMe discord, my nickname is Frygg !